 His academic expertise lies in education policy and practice; his work has been developed in fifteen books and over four hundred papers and presentations.
 He has advised local and national governments in the UK and internationally, across four continents.

-Professor Husbands has recently been appointed by the Government as the Inaugural Chair of the Teaching Excellence Framework (TEF).
-He will head up the assessment panel that will make decisions on awards in the second and third year of the programme.
+In 2016, Sir Chris was appointed by the Government as the Inaugural Chair of the Teaching Excellence and Student Outcomes Framework (TEF) heading up the assessment panel that will make decisions on awards he was subsequently re-appointed as Chair until August 2021.
 The TEF has been introduced to ensure excellent teaching and student job prospects are at the heart of Higher Education and will, for the first time, place the significance of teaching on a par with research.

 Professor Husbands' external positions include: Member, ESRC/HEFCE Centre for Global Higher Education (CGHE) Advisory Board (2016-); Member, Higher Education Statistics Agency (HESA) Board (2016-); Member, University Alliance (2016-); Member, Universities UK (UUK); Member, UUK Teacher Education Advisory Group (TEAG); Member, UUK Student Policy Network (SPN) (2016-); Member, International Council of Confucius Institutes, Beijing (2013-).
 He is also an Honorary Fellow of Emmanuel College, Cambridge and Fellow of the Academy of Social Sciences.